 Or for an item-by-item look at each 3D printing problem, check out the following list.

 Try as you might, your print just refuses to get off the ground.
-No filament extrudes from your hot end; the possible causes are numerous.
+No filament extrudes from your hot end; the possible causes for this type of 3D printing problems are numerous.

 Nothing is printing even though the model has been set and configured correctly in the slicing software.
 However, try as you might when repeatedly sending the print to the printer still nothing happens bar the odd spit of filament emerging from the nozzle.